Tony Sainsbury: Career

-Tony Sainsbury has been the chef de mission of the British Paralympic team at five Paralympic Games.
+Sainsbury has been the chef de mission of the British Paralympic team at five Paralympic Games.
 In 1995, Sainsbury was awarded an OBE for "services to sport for disabled people", and he has also received the Paralympic Order.
-Sainsbury has been an honorary Vice-President of the British Paralympic Association, and has also worked as the Director of Sport at the University of Manchester.
+Sainsbury has been an honorary Vice-President of the British Paralympic Association, and has also worked as the Director of Sport at the University of Manchester (1993 to 1998).

+He started his career in 1972 as a school teacher in sports in England, before going to review municipal sporting facilities.

 In the 1970s he was a member of the Manchester Disabled Athletes sports club.
 At the 1988 Summer Paralympics in Seoul, Sainsbury was appointed the Vice-President of the International Wheelchair Basketball Federation.
 Sainsbury was also the Athletes' Village Manager for the London 2012 Olympic and Paralympic Games, during which time he said that "the Paralympics which were formed in London in 1948 were coming back home to the country it all started", and that he expected the atmosphere at the Athletes' Village to be "focused and low-key".
 He was also the general manager of the athletes' village for the 2014 Commonwealth Games in Glasgow, and in February 2016, he spoke at an event commemorating the twentieth anniversary of the formation of the National Paralympic Committee of Azerbaijan Republic.

 In August 2016, Sainsbury was announced as the chef de mission for the Independent Paralympic Athletes Team at the 2016 Summer Paralympics; the team comprised S10 swimmer Ibrahim Al Hussein and T37 discus thrower Shahrad Nasajpour.
 Speaking at the announcement of the Independent Paralympic Athletes team, Sainsbury said that "These athletes will help to raise awareness of the plight of thousands of refugees and asylum seekers who make difficult decisions and journeys, often with impairments."

+In September 2023, Sainsbury was appointed as the International Blind Sports Federation interim executive director, by the IBSA president Ilgar Rahimov (Azerbaijan) as part of an organisational restructure.